Attractions & Things to Do in Tinos

-A fishing village located at the northwestern edge of the island.
-Its windless port was always the official port of Pyrgos village.
+A tiny and quiet fishing village located at the northwestern edge of the island.
+At its windless port you can dine by the wave.

-Cosmopolitan destination & the absolute magnet of the international jet-set while since the '60s its name became synonymous to unlimited luxury.
+Cosmopolitan destination and the absolute magnet of the international jet-set, the island's name became synonymous with unlimited luxury and parties.

 Questions & Answers about Tinos